elegos/Ionize-Tag_enabler/readme.md

 Ionize's \<ion:tag:url /> points to [/LANG]/tag/[TAG_NAME], which will render the default view (home page).
 This module intercepts this route and shows the theme's view.

-It's a very simple module with no backend, but works, at least with the following tested tags (others may work as well):
+It's a very simple module with no backend, but it works, at least with the following tested tags (others may work as well):

 - \<ion:article>
 - \<ion:home_url />